Read our guide where we take a detailed look at the different types of compost bins sold in the UK.

 There are plenty of large plastic bins for sale online and most of them have the same problems – they’re far too flimsy and once full they will bend, buckle, distort and fall apart.

-The team here at Job Prices think you’ll be better off with several smaller compost bins rather one extra large one.
+The team here at Job Prices think you’ll be better off with several smaller compost bins rather than one extra-large one.
 However, if that doesn’t work for you, consider this 300-litre plastic compost bin by 4smile.

 Easy to assemble, affordable price and made from dark colours to blend in with your garden surroundings, this is the best of the biggies.